-The optional Generator Diagnostics is performed when the test resistor is attached to the generator in cases of troubleshooting during surgery.
-When the System Diagnostics fails (lead impedance HIGH or LOW), the Generator Diagnostics can be used to determine whether the cause of the problem is the lead or the generator.
-The Generator Diagnostics is performed with the test resistor that is included in the accessory pack.
-This test verifies that the generator functions properly, independent of the lead.
+The optional Generator Diagnostics is perfomed when troubleshooting during surgery.
+When System Diagnostics fails (lead impedance HIGH or LOW), use the Generator Diagnostics test with a test resistor to verify that the generator functions properly, independent of the lead.
+The test resistor is included in the accessory pack.